Waterline: Fall 2017

 Safe Drinking Water Week in Minnesota

 Minnesota Lt.
 Governor Tina Smith (center) holds a proclamation signed by Governor Mark Dayton that made May 7-13 Safe Drinking Water Week in Minnesota.
 Smith is flanked by representatives of the Minnesota Department of Health (MDH), Minnesota Section of American Water Works Association, and Minnesota Rural Water Association.
 MDH also released its annual report, documenting monitoring results from 2016.
 The report also looks at water issues that have developed elsewhere in the country with the theme of “Unsafe Water: Could It Happen Here?”
-The report is online: Minnesota Drinking Water 2017: Annual Report for 2016 (PDF).
+Contact the Drinking Water Protection Program at email@example.com for a copy of the report.

 The Minnesota Legislature approved a bonding bill, which was signed by Governor Mark Dayton, that included a federal funding advance to connect the southern Minnesota city of Worthington to the Lewis & Clark Regional Water System (LCRWS) by the end of 2018.